buzzn/broker-evaluation/api.md

 Returns: `200` if the challenge was quit, `404` if no such challenge is running, has failed or succeeded recently.

-## Consumption usage history
+## Consumption history
 ### User
 `GET /individual-consumption-history?begin=$begin`

 Shows the history of power consumption from the given starting point.

 Parameters:
 - `begin` (int): Start time of consumption as unix timestamp.
-Default is today at 00:00:00 am.
+Default is yesterday at 00:00:00 am.

 Returns: `200 {"energy": string => int, "power": string => int}` or `206 {}` if there is no history.
 - *power*: A dictionary (JSON object) with each power consumption (mW) mapped to its timestamp.